-Social: Our community wellbeing and connection Economic: Business and jobs in the community Natural environment: Protecting where we live Strategic outcomes Toodyay is a safe, cohesive, and healthy community.
-We will attract, develop, and maintain business in Toodyay.
-Toodyay is a proud, rural lifestyle community with many natural assets including ecosystems that are maintained and protected for future generations.
-Objectives O1: Maintain and develop services that meet the requirements of our diverse community.
-O2: Facilitate community safety and wellbeing.
-O3: Support the development of places and spaces for recreation, learning, art and culture.
-O1: Encourage and support investment into new and existing businesses in Toodyay.
-O2: Promote Toodyay as a tourism destination.
-O3: Encourage economic diversification.
-O1: Preserve and protect our natural assets for future generations.
-O2: Ensure sustainable operating practices.
-Measures to be assessed ar nd reported to Council and the community Level of community satisfaction with services offered, through repeat surveys of established baselines.
-Satisfaction with business support services offered by the Shire.
-Growth in local employment.
-Growth in tourism visits.
-Annual reporting on the quality of Shire controlled nature reserves.
-Annual reporting on the implementation of the Environmental Management Strategy.
+- O1: Maintain and develop services that meet the requirements of our diverse community. - O2: Facilitate community safety and wellbeing. - O3: Support the development of places and spaces for recreation, learning, art and culture. - O1: Encourage and support investment into new and existing businesses in Toodyay. - O2: Promote Toodyay as a tourism destination. - O3: Encourage economic diversification. - O1: Preserve and protect our natural assets for future generations. - O2: Ensure sustainable operating practices.

+Measures to be assessed and reported to Council and the community

+- Level of community satisfaction with services offered, through repeat surveys of established baselines. - Satisfaction with business support services offered by the Shire. - Growth in local employment. - Growth in tourism visits. - Annual reporting on the quality of Shire controlled nature reserves. - Annual reporting on the implementation of the Environmental Management Strategy.